 Gathering on the Grounds – Second Thursday of the month, April – July at the State Fairgrounds in Des Moines (to be confirmed)

-Knoxville Bike Night – First Friday of the Month beginning in May through September (to be confirmed)
+Knoxville Bike Night – First Friday of the Month beginning May 2 through September

 Hartford Bike Night – Second Friday of the Month, dates TBA